 CMMC Birthing Center Helps New Moms with Baby Care

-Whether you choose to breastfeed or formula-feed your baby, our nurses are here to help you, as needed.
+Whether you choose to breastfeed or formula-feed your baby, our nurses are here to help you.
 First-time mothers may need a few tips in adjusting to their newborn's needs.

 Certified Lactation Consultants

-All of our lactation consultants are certified by the International Board of Lactation Consultants.
+Our lactation consultants are certified by the International Board of Lactation Consultants and are also registered nurses.
 They are available for consultation prior to your delivery, during your stay and after you go home.
 The lactation consultants work closely with the nurses in labor delivery and in the NICU to ensure a positive breastfeeding experience for you and your baby.
-Breastfeeding classes are also offered.

 Tests and Procedures

 Maine laws require that newborns are tested for health and hearing conditions.
 With newborns, these tests are critical as infants may not display obvious symptoms at birth.
-Doctors are screening for rare but serious health issues that may impede development or be fatal.
+The Newborn Bloodspot Screening tests for rare but serious health issues that may impede development or be fatal.
 Hearing tests are important because speaking and language skills are dependent upon a child's ability to hear well.

-After your baby is born, you will be given a document to fill out.
-Your baby's birth certificate will then be sent to your city or town office within five weeks.
+After your baby is born, you will be given a document to fill out for his or her birth certificate.
+The birth certificate will then be sent to your city or town office.